lpposselt/SGG/README.md

 ## Data

-This folder contains the dataset used in the word embeddings.
-I will make it available here as soon as I have checked possible copyright restrictions.
+This folder will contain the dataset used for the word embeddings.
+I'll make it available as soon as I verify any copyright restrictions.

 ## Tables